Getting involved in the community and supporting nonprofits seems like a natural way to spread generosity and gratitude.

 Studies have shown that generosity and gratitude lead to happier, more rewarding lives.

-At the end of the day everyone wants to be happy, right?
+Everyone wants to be happy, right?
 So how do we get there?

 Time is the problem.